 The unit does not ship with navigation data included.
-The navigational database which includes STARS and SIDS, Runways, airports and the like must be purchased separately from Navigraph and then installed into your avionics software suite.
-Download and installation of the database is very easy and most of the install is automated.
+The navigational database which includes STARS and SIDS, Runways, airports must be purchased separately from Navigraph and then installed into your avionics software suite.
+Download and installation of the database is very easy and most of the installation is automated.

-I have left the best feature of the CDU to last – the display.
-WOW is the only word to describe the display.
+The best feature of the CDU I have left to last – the display.
+'WOW' is the only word to describe the display.

 The display is a colour VGA display unit sporting 800 x 600 resolution.
 What this means is that the script on the display is VERY clean, VERY readable and VERY sharp.
 Being a colour display means that differing colours (white, green and magenta) can be used for the fonts that your avionics software generates.
 The use of colour helps distinguish between functions that are activated or in stand-by mode, not to mention enhancing the units display readability.

 The set-up with ProSim737 is equally straightforward, however, to ensure correct operation you must install and enable additional software supplied by ProSim737.
-Installing and initiating the software is relaticvely painless, however, it's important to follow the provided instructions to ensure troublefree operation.
+Installing and initiating the software is relatively straightforward, however, it's important to follow the provided instructions to ensure trouble free operation.

 A manual explaining the functions of the CDU and/or tutorial is not included.
 In my opinion, FDS should develop a video tutorial that runs you through the basic functions of the unit including a simulated flight.
-This said, there are several dozen excellent tutorials that can be watched on U-Tube that provide basic and advanced CDU use.
-If you navigate to the video ection on this website, you will find a number of CDU training videos.
-A basic manual explaining the install and set-up procedure is included.
+This said, there are several dozen excellent tutorials that can be found on U-Tube that provide basic and advanced CDU use.
+If you navigate to the video section on this website, you will find a number of CDU training videos.
+FDS do include a basic manual explaining the installation and set-up procedure.

 My Rating 10/10

 A short video depicting some of the more commonly used keystrokes of the Flight Deck Solutions CDU.
-I have not used any particular sequence.
-The video is mainly to show the screen resolution and the uptake speed after depressing a key.
+No particular key sequence has been followed.
+The video is to demonstrate the screen resolution and the uptake speed after depressing a key.
 Double click video to view full screen.
-Note that this video is using the Sim Avionics software suite.
-ProSim737's software provides slightly different options.
+Note that this video was produced using Sim Avionics software suite.
+ProSim737 software provides slightly different options.